MervCodes

 Why Use Nginx as a Reverse Proxy

-When Nginx sits in front of your Node.js or Next.js app, it absorbs slow clients, serves static assets from disk without touching your application process, terminates SSL so your app never deals with certificates, and provides a clean interface for load balancing across multiple application instances.
-The result is a faster, more stable, and more secure deployment.
+When Nginx sits in front of your app, it absorbs slow clients, serves static assets directly from disk, terminates SSL so your app never touches certificates, and gives you a clean way to load-balance across multiple instances.
+Honestly, once you've set it up, you wonder why you'd ever run Node.js naked on the internet.

 Prerequisites

-- A domain name pointed to your server's IP address (for SSL setup)
+• A domain name pointed to your server's IP (for the SSL part)

 Installing Nginx